 Parfait came to Rocky Ridge Refuge after living on the streets of St. Louis.
 Rescuers found her with a litter of puppies that had frozen to death.
 Parfait, too, was close to death, according to Wolf, who spent time nursing the pitbull back to health.

-Today, Parfait breaks the boundary of pit bull predjudice.
-She's an equal-opportunity enjoyer of all things cute and fluffy, from chicks to bunnies.
+Parfait broke the boundaries of pit bull prejudice, enjoying all things cute and fluffy, from chicks to bunnies.

-But she does play favorites.
-Cornbread, the deaf bull terrier (bottom right), and Cheesecake were instant friends, according to Wolf.
+Cornbread, a deaf bull terrier (bottom right) and Cheesecake were instant friends, according to Wolf.

 Ivan, the Catahoula mix, started going blind at about a year old, but it never stopped him from "nannying" Rocky Ridge's orphans, like Raoul the raccoon.

-Meet Blade, the Irish wolfhound.
-Blade came to Rocky Ridge Refuge as a puppy and then spent the next year of his life recovering from paralysis of all 4 limbs.
+Blade, the Irish wolfhound, came to Rocky Ridge Refuge as a puppy and then spent the next year of his life recovering from paralysis of all four limbs.
 With lots of physical therapy and love, Wolf was able to help Blade learn to walk on his own.

-Before he could walk, however, he was a favorite of the other baby refugees -- who often kept him company inside while the other dogs were able to roam outside.
-Here he cuddles with a duckling.
+Before he could walk, however, he was a favorite of the other baby refugees, who often kept him company inside while the other dogs were able to roam outside.
+Look closely and you can see that Blade is cuddling with a duckling.